NessComputing/maven-numbers-plugin/README.md

         </date>
     </dates>

-** name - the name of the date.
+** id - the id of the date.
 Required.
 Must be unique between numbers, strings, dates and macros.
 ** skip - true, false - Whether the date field should be evaluated.
 Default is false.
 ** format - A simpledateformat string for formatting a date.
 Required.
 ** timezone - A valid java timezone name.
 Optional, defaults to system timezone.